elphinhote/Refractor_Hmwk/README.md

-Description
-A marketing agency has asked our team to refractor their website HTML using CSS code, without compromising the source image.
+Description:  A marketing agency has asked our team to refractor their website's HTML using CSS code, without compromising the source image.

 Assignment instructions are,
  to make sure that all links are functioning correctly.